 When we engage in rescue, the horse may be in immediate crisis; sometimes a horse or horse owner is in need of immediate assistance.
 Regardless of the reason, our focus is on solutions – By the time we arrive on the scene, the key issue is getting the animal out of the bad situation and into a better one.
 If an immediate home is not possible, we look for the best possible temporary solution until a permanent home can be found.

 Education is another factor in why a horse may need to be re-homed.
 While there are many excellent training programs and clinics, and we advocate for natural horsemanship, there is still a lack of information and understanding about the needs of equines.
 For all of these reasons and others, HHMT was established.

 Horse Haven Montana is a registered 501(c)(3) nonprofit charitable organization, incorporated in the state of Montana.
 Our work and our outreach however, may take us all over the country and we collaborate with a nationwide network of contacts.
 We rely solely on donations and grants to support our efforts.
 Although a cash gift is the most helpful, other donations are also welcome, such as tack (as in a saddle or a blanket); feed, as in a supplement or senior feed; even a trailer — everything helps our efforts.
 Our most frequent need however is financial, which helps to support our veterinary, special nutrition and medical care, transportation and to assist equine foster homes.

 Horse Haven Montana’s sole focus

-We do take in a limited number of horses but we try to place as many as we can while they are with their current owners or in foster homes. unless there is a crisis and then we work to remove the horses and place them in temporary foster care.
-Realistically we cannot solve every problem, every crisis or find a home for every horse in need, we do make every effort to help both the horse and its owner, as much as possible, if at all possible.
+We do take in a limited number of horses but our goal is to place as many animals as we can while they are with their current owners or in foster homes.
+If there is a crisis, then we will try to remove the horses and place them in temporary foster care.
+Realistically we cannot solve every problem, every crisis or find a home for every horse in need, but we make every effort to help both the horse and its owner, as much as possible, if at all possible.

 firstname.lastname@example.org or email@example.com